-Dietary intake of vitamin C was assessed using food frequency questionnaire.
-This questionnaire assessed daily fruit and vegetable containing vitamin C intake of respondents for the last 3 months.
-Only 7 patients (14.9%) had low daily dietary intake of vitamin C. (Table 2).
+Dietary intake of vitamin C was assessed using the Food Frequency Questionnaire.
+This questionnaire assessed the daily fruit and vegetable containing vitamin C intake of respondents for the last 3 months.
+Only 7 patients (14.9%) had low daily dietary intake of vitamin C (Table 2).